Skip to main content

 Cancel or Reschedule

 For appointments more than 24 hours in the future use the "manage booking" link in your e-mail confirmation or call the office at +1 (607) 255-5296 to cancel.
-Within the 24 hours you cannot cancel online you have to call us.
+Within the 24 hours the system does not allow for online cancellations so please call us.

 Illness